anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_4 title='Bootstrapping status handling' artwork-align="left"}

-The registrar-agent MUST provide the collected pledge voucher status object to the registrar.
+The registrar-agent MUST provide the collected pledge voucher status to the registrar.
 This status indicates if the pledge could process the voucher successfully or not.

 If the TLS connection to the registrar was closed, the registrar-agent establishes a TLS connection with the registrar as stated in {{exchanges_uc2_2}}.

-The registrar-agent sends the pledge voucher status object without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/voucher_status".
+The registrar-agent sends the pledge voucher status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/voucher_status".
 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{vstat}}.

-The registrar SHALL verify the signature of the pledge voucher status object and validate that it belongs to an accepted device in his domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status object.
+The registrar SHALL verify the signature of the pledge voucher status and validate that it belongs to an accepted device in his domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status.

 According to {{RFC8995}} section 5.7, the registrar SHOULD respond with an HTTP 200 in the success case or fail with HTTP 4xx/5xx codes as defined by the HTTP standard.
 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.